Generic selectors

 Blaspheming the Holy Spirit is called the “unpardonable sin.”
 Read the words of Jesus Christ:

 This is a scripture that has caused much consternation regarding the Holy Spirit because it says that someone who blasphemes Jesus can be forgiven, but blasphemy directed toward the Holy Spirit cannot be forgiven.
-In the minds of many, this establishes the Holy Spirit as a living being; however, this perspective is mainly due to misunderstanding the relationship between Father and Christ, the reason the Holy Spirit is given to a person, and judgment.
+In the minds of many, this establishes the Holy Spirit as a living being; however, this perspective is mainly due to misunderstanding the relationship between God and Christ, the reason the Holy Spirit is given to a person, and judgment.

 First of all, notice who gives the Holy Spirit to someone:

-When someone repents of their sins against God and is baptized, God then gives the Holy Spirit to be within them through the laying on of the hands of a minister.
+When someone repents of their sins against God and is baptized, God then gives the Holy Spirit to be within them through the laying on of the hands of a elder.
 Through this miraculous act, God begets the person with the Holy Spirit to become one of His children.
 The Holy Spirit is the means by which the saints have the mind of Jesus Christ working in them.

 If a person repents of sinning, starts keeping the Law of God, is baptized, and receives the Holy Spirit, God is then willing to forgive those sins—including blasphemy against Himself or Jesus Christ because He extends His mercy in light of our blindness and ignorance.